LoopKit/loopdocs/docs/troubleshooting/dana-faq.md

 ### Background sound

-An optional feature for Dana, useful when using a CGM without a heartbeat, is to play a silent audio to keep the *Loop* app active when in the background or the phone is locked.
+An optional feature for Dana, useful when using a CGM without a heartbeat, is to play a silent audio to keep the *Loop* app active when in the background or when the phone is locked.

 Normally, your CGM will have an active Bluetooth connection, which prevents the *Loop* app from being put into a suspended state.
 But when you use a CGM like [NightScout remote CGM](../loop-3/add-cgm.md#nightscout-remote-cgm), [Dexcom Share](../loop-3/add-cgm.md#dexcom-share-as-a-cgm), etc, you rely on a active internet connection, and not on an active Bluetooth connection.